Garbage & Recycling

 - VHS tapes, CDs, records

 - garden hoses

-- grass - or leave it on your lawn
+- grass clippings - or leave them on your lawn as you mow

 - floor sweepings, sawdust, vacuum cleaner bags